Which API to use

 Delete template

-See our Users and Subscriptions guides for more details.Create user
+See the Users and Subscriptions guides for more details.Create user

 Create a user with optional aliases and subscriptions.